youssef-meleka/Employees-database/README.md

 # Employees-database
-A small system to store , retrieve, add and delete employees' information
+A basic system to store , retrieve, add and delete employees' information